Nuaija: History

+Historic architecture

+Nuaija contains what is believed to be one of the only remaining zajara wells in Qatar, used before the introduction of mechanical pumps.
+Several other hydrologic-related historic structures have been observed in Nuaija, including wells, water tanks and irrigation channels.
+Additionally, a majlis building with an adjoining bathroom was found, which was atypical for majlises at the time.
+Two horse stables have also been uncovered.

 Transport

 Major roads that run through the district are Najma Street, Haloul Street, Rawdat Al Khail Street, C Ring Road, D Ring Road, E Ring Road and Salwa Road.

 Currently, the underground Nuaija Metro Station is under construction, having been launched during Phase 1A.
 Once completed, it will be part of Doha Metro's Green Line.

 Qatar National Master Plan

 The Qatar National Master Plan (QNMP) is described as a "spatial representation of the Qatar National Vision 2030".
 As part of the QNMP's Urban Centre plan, which aims to implement development strategies in 28 central hubs that will serve their surrounding communities, Nuaija has been designated a District Centre, which is the lowest designation.

 The District Centre encompasses the intersection of Najma Street and D ring Road.
 One of the longer-term objectives set out by the plan is the construction of a green highway to the Industrial Area sometime in the 2030s.
 Environmental sustainability is a key goal of the plan.